 Effective April 9, 2018, each of the non-employee members of our Board also annually receives a \$40,000 cash retainer for general availability and participation in meetings and conference calls of our Board.
-Additionally, the audit committee chairperson annually receives a \$20,000 cash retainer, each audit committee member (other than the chairperson) annually receives a \$15,000 cash retainer, each compensation committee member (other than the chairperson) annually receives a \$7,500 cash retainer, the nominating and corporate governance committee chairperson annually receives a \$10,000 cash retainer and each nominating and corporate governance committee member (other than the chairperson) annually receives a \$5,000 cash retainer.
-The lead independent director receives an additional annual cash retainer of \$20,000.
+Effective April 5, 2021, this cash retainer has been increased to \$50,000 to align us with the 50th percentile of our peer group.
+Additionally, the audit committee chairperson annually receives a \$20,000 cash retainer, each audit committee member (other than the chairperson) annually receives a \$10,000 cash retainer, the compensation committee chairperson annually receives a \$15,000 cash retainer, each compensation committee member (other than the chairperson) annually receives a \$7,500 cash retainer, the nominating and corporate governance committee chairperson annually receives a \$10,000 cash retainer and each nominating and corporate governance committee chairperson) annually receives a \$5,000 cash retainer.
+The Lead Independent Director receives an additional annual cash retainer of \$20,000, which has been increased to \$25,000 effective April 5, 2021, to align us with the 50th percentile of our peer group.
 The amounts for such annual retainers are pro-rated based on the number of calendar days served by such director during the applicable year.